Having a baby is indeed a life-changing experience.

 Parents can take comfort in knowing that these high-need babies are like this because they know what they need to do to ensure that their needs are met.

-But Dr Wong adds that parents should not take for granted that there is nothing wrong with the baby.
+But Lo adds that parents should not take for granted that there is nothing wrong with the baby.
 “First, make sure there are no medical problems, like reflux.
 Find out the cause and treat the cause accordingly.
 Then, learn a routine on how to settle the baby,” she suggests.

 High-need babies are like this because they know what they need to do to ensure that their needs are met.

-She suggests using a variety of methods to help calm the high-need baby down.
-“These methods should promote self-soothing and self-regulation, rather than habits.”
+Lo suggests using different methods to calm the high-need baby down by promoting self-soothing and self-regulation.

-* Talk to your baby Slow down your speech and soften your voice.
+* Talk or sing to your baby Slow down your speech and soften your voice.
 Dr Victoria Leong, a researcher at Cambridge University encourages mums to speak in ‘motherese’, a soothing singsong voice.
 “Control your tones and avoid getting agitated.
-Breathe deeply to calm yourself down,” adds Dr Wong.
+Breathe deeply to calm yourself down,” Lo adds.
 She prefers talking to the baby, rather than shushing, “If you don’t know how to shush, it may sound like you’re saying ‘shoo, shoo’, which has a negative meaning!”

 * Tapping rhythmically Tap the baby on the shoulder blade or the buttocks in a rhythmic way to calm your baby.